 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are of timber, part timber and glazed.
-The kitchen has modern wall and base storage units.
+The internal doors are of timber.
+A timber carpeted staircase leads to first floor level from the ground floor hallway.
+The kitchen has fairly modern wall and base storage units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The lounge has a timber fire surround with an electric fire fitted and no functional fireplace.
+The lounge has a solid fuel stove.
 Internal decorations Visually inspected.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 There is a mains supply of electricity.
-The electric meter and fusebox are in the entrance vestibule.
+The electric meter and consumer unit are in the ground floor hallway wall cupboard.
+Consumer drift are in the ground noor nanway wan eupboard.
 Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 There is a mains supply of water.
-The kitchen has a stainless steel sink unit.
-In the roof void there is a redundant water storage tank.
-The bathroom has a dated three piece white suite with an electric shower fitted over the bath.
+The kitchen has a dated stainless steel sink unit.
+In the roof void there is a plastic cold water storage tank which is not insulated.
+The shower room has a semi modern/dated three piece white suite with an electric shower fitment.